-Please note that the terms standard error and estimated standard error of the mean are used interchangeably in statistics.
-However, they point exactly to the same thing.
+Note: The terms "standard error" and "estimated standard error of the mean" are used interchangeably in statistics and refer to the same concept.

 What is the Standard Error of the Mean